an0unym0us3/WUniversity/README.md

 # LUniversity
-A program to assist student applying for universities
+A program for professors to reject student applicants